Jack Sprague

-Jack Sprague (born August 8, 1964) is an American former stock car racing driver who has competed in all of NASCAR's three top divisions, most notably in the Craftsman Truck Series, where he won series championships in 1997, 1999 and 2001.
+Jack Eugene Sprague (born August 8, 1964) is an American former stock car racing driver who has competed in all of NASCAR's three top divisions, most notably in the NASCAR Craftsman Truck Series, where he won series championships in 1997, 1999 and 2001.

 Racing career

 Beginnings

 Sprague was born in Spring Lake, Michigan, and began racing street stock cars at local short tracks.
 After winning the track championships at Thunderbird Raceway and later Winston Raceway, Sprague began racing in the NASCAR Winston Racing Series, in its North Carolina Late Model Division competition.
 He won the Big Ten Championship at Concord Motorsports Park, and won more than 30 Late Model Races.
 Eventually, he won the NASCAR Winston Racing Series championship at Concord Motorsports Park.

 Sprague finished first in the inaugural race of the NASCAR Sportsman Division at Charlotte Motor Speedway in 1989, but was disqualified in post-race inspection, giving the win to Tim Bender.